anderskjeldsen/am-lang-compiler/README.md

 | C# (`struct Point`) | 1946 ms | 826 ms |
 | Python | 52151 ms | 34041 ms |

+<sub>These results were measured on a Dell XPS 15 (2018) with an Intel Core i7 CPU, NVIDIA GTX 1050-class GPU, 32 GB RAM, and 1 TB SSD.</sub>

 Notes:
 - `handlePoints`: create all points in an array, then sum in a second pass.
 - `handlePoints2`: create point and sum immediately (no array).